I-Corinthian/blink-core/doc/developer-notes.md

 1. Uncomment the line with `#define UPDATE_JSON_TESTS`
 2. Add a new TestBuilder to the `script_build` test to cover your test case.
-3. `make && ./src/test/test_bitcoin --run_test=script_tests`
+3. `make && ./src/test/test_blink --run_test=script_tests`
 4. Copy your newly generated test JSON from `<build-dir>/src/script_tests.json.gen` to `src/test/data/script_tests.json`.

 Please commit your TestBuilder along with your generated test JSON and cleanup the uncommented #define before code review.

 **testnet and regtest modes**

-Run with the -testnet option to run with "play bitcoins" on the test network, if you are testing multi-machine code that needs to operate across the internet.
+Run with the -testnet option to run with "play blinks" on the test network, if you are testing multi-machine code that needs to operate across the internet.

 If you are testing something that can run on one machine, run with the -regtest option.